 - Initially, the critical hit rate is half of the user's species' base Speed stat, rounded down.

-- If the user has used the move Focus Energy, divide the critical hit rate by four and round down.
-(This is a bug; it was fixed in Stadium, where Focus Energy correctly multiplies the critical hit rate by four instead of dividing it.)
+- If the user has used the move Focus Energy (or had the Dire Hit item used on it), divide the critical hit rate by four and round down.
+(This is a bug; it was fixed in Stadium, where Focus Energy correctly increases the critical hit rate instead of reducing it.)

 - If the move has a "high critical hit ratio", multiply the critical hit rate by eight.